What is TMS treatment?

 30 clinical trials with 2,000 patients showed TMS to be effective for treating depression

-In a real world naturalistic study, 58% of patients treated with TMS experienced significant improvement1
+In real world naturalistic studies, between 58% and 75% of patients treated with TMS experienced significant improvement1

 People treated with TMS were 2-4 times more likely to achieve remission from depression symptoms, compared to people treated with antidepressants alone3